ViktorNova/tornado-skeleton/README.md

 This script is destructive.
 Use only on clean, empty directories.

-After you install, initialize a git repository, active venv, start foreman
+After you install, initialize a git repository, activate virtual env, start foreman

     cd ~/path/to/appdir
     git init . && git add . && git commit -m "initial commit"